microsoft/powercat-business-approvals-kit/Workshop/docs/connector-setup.md

 4. Select the **Edit** menu item

+5. Under the General tab, modify the following:

+   - Set the **Host**.
+This will be in the format yourenvironment.crm\[x\].dynamics.com

-5. Under the Security tab, modify the following:
+6. Under the Security tab, modify the following:

    - Select Authentication type as OAuth 2.0.
+   - Enter the Client ID from the Microsoft Entra App Registration overview section
-   - Enter the Client ID, Secret noted in previous section.
+   - Enter the Secret rom the Microsoft Entra App Registration secret section
-   - Specify the environment URL under Resource URL section.
+   - Specify the environment URL under Resource URL section you obtained from the session details
    - Copy the Redirect URL

-6. Open the created Entra App Registration
+7. Open the created Entra App Registration

-7. Select Authentication
+8. Select Authentication

-8. In the Web Redirect URIs add the Redirect URL
+9. In the Web Redirect URIs add the Redirect URL

-9. Select Save to update the App Registration
+10. Select Save to update the App Registration

-10. Switch back to the custom connector.
+11. Switch back to the custom connector.

-11. Select Update connector.
+12. Select Update connector.

-12. Under the Test tab, create a New connection.
+13. Under the Test tab, create a New connection.

-13. Specify the account details for the connection and allow access if prompted.
+14. Specify the account details for the connection and allow access if prompted.

-14. Edit the Custom connector again and test the **GetPublishedWorkflow** operation.
+15. Edit the Custom connector again and test the **GetPublishedWorkflow** operation.

-15. The operation should run successfully with status as 200.
+16. The operation should run successfully with status as 200.

   > [!IMPORTANT]
   > Selecting the **GetPublishedWorkflow** action is an important step as it does not require any parameters.
 If you select other options without supplying parameters an error will be generated.